 Joint applications to this programme will be accepted at any time.
 Joint applications should follow standard EPSRC format, but applicants should review the following guidance documentation carefully for specific instructions regarding additional information and documentation that must be included.

 - Expression of Interest Form (Word)

 - Full Application Form (Word)

 Potential applicants should also visit the EPSRC webpage on this joint activity.
 An overview of the application procedure is given below.

 Prior to submission

-EPSRC will accept joint applications for Standard Research Grants at any time; however, potential applicants to the joint EPSRC-SFI funding opportunity should contact the EPSRC international mailbox (firstname.lastname@example.org) a minimum of 3 months prior to the planned submission date to ensure that applicants meet their respective funding organisations’ eligibility requirements and that the proposed research falls within their remits.
+EPSRC will accept joint applications for Standard Research Grants at any time; however, potential applicants to the joint EPSRC-SFI funding opportunity should submit an Expression of Interest using the form on the EPSRC website a minimum of 3 months prior to the planned submission date to ensure that applicants meet their respective funding organisations’ eligibility requirements and that the proposed research falls within their remits.
 Please see the guidance documentation for details of what must be submitted at this stage.